Random acts of kindness can go a long way.

 It is an indication you do not take them for granted, and an acknowledgement that they matter.

-We often say thank you for gifts and special favors, but it’s not only the big things where a thank you matters.
+We often say thank you for gifts especially the gifts for infants and special favors, but it’s not only the big things where a thank you matters.

 Saying “thank you” is one of the simplest ways to say “I appreciate you."